Electoral history of Brian Mulroney: Summary

 Mulroney ranks seventh out of twenty-three prime ministers for time in office, serving one term of eight years, 281 days.

 He was the fifth of eight prime ministers from Quebec, the others being Sir John Abbott, Sir Wilfrid Laurier, Louis St. Laurent, Pierre Trudeau, Jean Chrétien, Paul Martin and Justin Trudeau.

 Mulroney was involved in politics from a young age, being active in the Progressive Conservative party while in university.
 Although he did not run for office, he was well-established within the party.
 In 1976 he ran for the leadership, but came in third, behind Joe Clark and Claude Wagner.
 However, Clark was defeated in the 1980 general election and triggered a leadership convention in 1983.
 Mulroney again contested the leadership, and this time defeated Clark.

 Entering the House of Commons by a by-election in 1983, Mulroney was the Leader of the Opposition until the general election of 1984.
 He led the Progressive Conservatives to a landslide, winning 211 of the 282 seats, the largest seat total in Canadian history.
 He again led the party in the 1988 general election and was returned to power, albeit with a reduced majority.

 Mulroney stood for election to the House of Commons three times, once in a by-election and twice in general elections.
 He was elected each time, with substantial majorities.
 He served a total of 10 years, 1 month, 28 days in the Commons.

 Early in 1993, Mulroney announced his retirement from politics.
 He returned to the private practice of law.

 In the subsequent general election in 1993, the Progressive Conservatives were almost wiped out, going from a majority government to two seats in the Commons.

 Federal general elections: 1984 and 1988

 Mulroney led the Progressive Conservative Party in two general elections (1984) and (1988).
 He won both, defeating John Turner each time.

-Federal election, 1984
+Federal general election: 1984

 In his first election as leader, Mulroney led the Progressive Conservatives to the largest majority (in seat numbers) in Canadian history.